 Created a dedicated section (I thought it only affected Mac computers, but intri says others are in the same case).
 Added the 2 workarounds.
 Please review :)

-#17 Updated by intrigeri almost 3 years ago

-- Status changed from Confirmed to In Progress

-This time: Created a dedicated section (I thought it only affected Mac computers, but intri says others are in the same case).
-Added the 2 workarounds.
-Please review :)

-#17 Updated by intrigeri about 3 years ago
+#17 Updated by intrigeri over 3 years ago

 - Status changed from Confirmed to In Progress